EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 ## Bootstrap

 If you have a clean Centos or RHEL VM on which you want to install Cloudify Manager 4.0, you need to bootstrap.
-If you used a pre-baked image to install your manager, skip to [manager configuration](#manager-configuration).
+If you used a pre-baked image to install your manager, skip to (manager configuration)[#manager-configuration].

 First, log into the VM, install the Cloudify RPM, and copy your Cloudify Manager 4.0 inputs file to your local directory.